NathanVaughn/powerpanel-business-docker/README.md

 The default username and password is `admin` and `admin`.

-Set ENABLE_LOGGING=true if you want to retain the standard output and error from the two PowerPanel daemons, ppbed and ppbwd.
+Set ENABLE_LOGGING=true if you want to retain the standard output and error from the two PowerPanel daemons, ppbd and ppbwd.
 But make sure to delete these logs periodically. **There is nothing keeping these files from filling your storage.** These logs will take up about 4 MiB per hour, or about 90 MiB per day.